 9.1.
-Verification of Metering Installations - General Requirements
+Verification of mMetering iInstallations - gGeneral rRequirements

 MDPs must confirm that the NMI is registered in MSATS after any installation or change to a metering installation prior to the distribution of any interval metering data to AEMO or Registered Participants for the purposes of settlements.